Module 11, Part 2: Error Handling with Exceptions#

 The exception names in Fig. 33 are often abbreviated:

-To find the full name e.g. of the exception SocketException
+To find the full name e.g. of the exception SocketException, you can search

 for it in the